max9836/Sniper-Cryptography/README.md

-# Snipper: Command-Line Encryption and Decryption Tool
+# Sniper: Command-Line Encryption and Decryption Tool

 ## Description
 This is a command-line encryption and decryption tool leveraging military-grade encryption standards.
 It is lightweight, easy to use, and optimized for secure data operations.